-Hi everyone!
-My name is Emily and I’ve been working with MMLT since the summer of 2021 – first as an intern and now as the Conservation and Communications Assistant.
+Emily has been working with MMLT since the summer of 2021 – first as an intern and now as the Conservation & Communications Assistant.

-I have always had an interest in the outdoors and a passion for nature as I spent lot of time during my childhood at my grandparents’ place, north of Havelock, Ontario.
+She has always had an interest in the outdoors and a passion for nature as she spent a lot of time during her childhood at her grandparents’ place, north of Havelock, Ontario.
 The property around their house included ponds, forest, meadows, and trails throughout.
-I was often found in the ponds with my rubber boots and a net – attempting to catch minnows and frogs!
+She was often found in the ponds with her rubber boots and a net – attempting to catch minnows and frogs!
 Growing up surrounded by nature truly instills a greater understanding and appreciation of it.
-This is what motivated me to pursue Environmental Science in my post-secondary studies.
+This is what motivated Emily to pursue Environmental Science in her post-secondary studies.

-I graduated from Carleton University in the spring of 2021 with a BSc in Environmental Science, concentrating in Ecology, Biodiversity, and Conservation.
-Throughout my schooling I had the incredible opportunity to work with many knowledgeable and well-connected faculty members to author publications in Transactions of the American Fisheries Society and Frontiers for Young Minds.
-I also completed an honours thesis project on the interesting topic of insect body toughness.
-Ask me any questions – I’d love to talk about it!
-In my free time you’ll find me outdoors – going for walks and sightseeing, taking pictures of interesting clouds, or biking in the Ottawa area.
+Emily graduated from Carleton University in the spring of 2021 with a BSc in Environmental Science, concentrating in Ecology, Biodiversity, and Conservation.
+Throughout her schooling she had the incredible opportunity to work with many knowledgeable and well-connected faculty members to author publications in Transactions of the American Fisheries Society and Frontiers for Young Minds.
+She also completed an honours thesis project on the interesting topic of insect body toughness.
+In Emily’s free time, you’ll find her outdoors – going for walks and sightseeing, taking pictures of interesting clouds, or biking in the Ottawa area.

 MMLT has an Emeritus Council of retired directors whose knowledge and experience supplements that of the Board of Directors.